 G.H.
 Cook: “I am afraid that Mike [Mann] is defending something that increasingly can not be defended.
 He is investing too much personal stuff in this and not letting the science move ahead.”

 Peter Thorne of the U.K. Met Office: “I also think the science is being manipulated to put a political spin on it which for all our sakes might not be too clever in the long run.”

-succumb to a variety of cognitive biases and are more concered with PR
+has succumb to a variety of cognitive biases and are more concered

-just in case the theory might turn out to be provable and true - to
+CO2 just in case the theory might turn out to be provable and true

 [2013-07] The above bit about the precautionary-principle seems to have this page quoted in it's entirety with out citing it's source in university course material.
-Hard as it might be for some of these sophisticated scolars to imagine, but doing things 'just-in-case' can have really bad effects.
-Argumentum ad ignorantiam is a falacy.
-Unintended consequences of governmental precationary actions are well documented and common.
-Long papers of frantic hadwaving (using probabilities without error bands) does not change this.
+Hard as it might be for some of these sophisticated scholars to imagine, but doing things 'just-in-case' can have really bad effects.
+Argumentum ad ignorantiam is a fallacy.
+Unintended consequences of governmental precautionary actions are well documented and common.
+Long papers of frantic hand-waving (using probabilities without error bands) does not change this.

 Back when punch cards ran the world, they called it dynamic programing, You would vary all the coefficients of an equation via nested loops until the equation would produce the data with some amount of accuracy.
 It is a useful tool to help tease out hypotheses from data.

 Once it works on past history and predicts the set of data it is tempting to think it means something.
 To really test it, you have to run it and make predictions to be tested with experiment.
 If the prediction is complex (ie. wave forms) and matches we can assign a confidence.
 Of course if all we have is a trend - there is only a 50:50 chance that it means anything.
 The idea that once it predicts the past it will also predict the future is just wrong.
 If on the other hand, they froze the computer model and collected data over several solar cycles and then ran the model, - over several such runs, we could start to attach a probability of the model's output being predictive.